juliacvieira/Jornada-Trainee-UBS-2026-Grupo-09/README.md

 ---

-## Demonstração da aplicação
+## Application Demo

-- Link para assistir à demo no Youtube: https://youtu.be/T0Ad2To4FhQ
+- Link to watch the demo on Youtube: https://youtu.be/T0Ad2To4FhQ

 ---